Sukanya Verma

 Sukanya Verma is an Indian journalist and film critic.
 She has been the principal movie reviewer with web portal Rediff.com.
 She has written a number of columns as a freelance writer for The Hindu.
-She is a member of the Film Critics Guild, founded in 2018.
+She is a member of the Film Critics Guild, founded in 2018, as well as Film Critics Circle of India.

-Biography

-Sukanya Verma was born in Mumbai, India.
-She is a graduate of St. Xavier's College, Mumbai.

-She works as a senior film critic, music critic, columnist, features writer and quiz host with Rediff.com and its sister publication India Abroad since seventeen years.

 Awards

 Verma won the Best Critic Award at 5th Jagran Film Festival in 2014.